Discover LinuxSecurity Features

 - Advanced networking stack supports load balancing and high throughput needs and handles vast connections.

-- Security modules like SELinux and AppArmor provide secure scaling and tight permissions at scale.
+- Security modules like SELinux and AppArmor provide secure scaling and tight permissions at scale to ensure data and network security.

 - Package management easily installs and updates dependencies, keeping libraries optimized.